Bathrooms

 In this Vancouver penthouse, the millwork is painted a punchy peacock, while the fluted vanity strikes a calmer note in a pastel pink.
 Gutsy terrazzo counters are accented by rose gold faucets.

-“Something fun and colorful” was the design directive for this child’s bathroom by Colette van den Thillart.
+“Something fun and colourful” was the design directive for this child’s bathroom by Colette van den Thillart.
 The super-saturated green tones of the cactus-print wallpaper are echoed by the emerald carpet and a towel holder.

 This formerly white principal ensuite was bland.
-Now handcrafted cornflower blue tiles lift the mood and create an atmospheric, aquatic feel.
+Now, handcrafted cornflower blue tiles lift the mood and create an atmospheric, aquatic feel.

-Not every color has to be bright to create impact.
+Not every colour has to be bright to create impact.
 In this farmhouse, the walls are washed in a powdery pink paint that mimics the textured look of plaster.
 When paired with an Italian marble tub, bathroom has a timeless look.

 This dark, leafy Arley wallpaper creates a treehouse effect in this principal ensuite.
 Gold-toned faucet mirrors the wallpaper’s bronzy botanical leaves.
 “If there’s a surefire way to make even the smallest room in your home stand out, it’s with wallpaper,” says designer Sabrina Albanese.